 Borax Powder or Boric Acid Powder – Which Works the Best?

-Both of these compounds (borax comes from boric acid) work fairly well for pest control.
+Important to note that both of these compounds (borax comes from boric acid) work fairly well for pest control.
 However, as previously mentioned, boric acid is often combined with other chemicals and as a result, I usually recommend that you rather use borax powder.
 There are a few concerns for using borax for fleas (listed above) but it’s usually much milder (and thus safer) then using boric acid powder.
 However, the choice is yours.
 Based on feedback from my readers, I have been told that boric acid works really well for killing cockroaches so you can always test both to see which gives you better results.
 As for choosing a specific brand, I know that Mule Team borax for fleas is very good product that you can try.

 Where To Purchase Borax (Or Boric Acid)?